 On the other hand however, the market is asking ETIM more and more to provide a more flexible solution, a solution that makes it possible to anticipate the next publication.
 This means using new classes, features or values already for internal applications.
 This means being able to communicate this information bilaterally between two trading partners, if both support this information.
-This means having an option of spreading the internal work load involved in adapting the classified product information to a new ETIM release.
+This means having an option of spreading the internal workload involved in adapting the classified product information to a new ETIM release.

-For those countries interested in offering a more dynamic solution to release changes to their members ETIM International will support so called "intermediate releases".
-This intermediate release contains all classes that are "Published" or "Ready to publish" at the moment of export.
-Each country can decide if it wants to offer an intermediate release or not, and if so, if they want to have a continuous dynamic release (daily or weekly) or not (ETIM 6.1 etcetera).
+For those countries interested in offering a more dynamic solution to release changes to their members ETIM International will support so called "dynamic releases".
+This dynamic release contains all classes that are "Published" or "Ready to publish" at the moment of export.
+Each country can decide if it wants to offer a dynamic release or not, and if so, if they want to have a continuous dynamic release (daily or weekly) or not (ETIM 8.1 etcetera).
 See example scheme below.